 Designated Fund – a targeted approach to giving; you choose one specific educational area (ie: school, subject, etc.) to receive ongoing support | Donor Story

 Field of Interest Fund – a focused approach to giving; you support a broad educational area but allow the Appleton Education Foundation to select projects or programs that meet your giving goals | Donor Story

 Scholarship Fund – a fund to help students succeed in post-secondary education opportunities; you determine the criteria required for students to apply | Donor Story

 A minimum of $10,000 ($15,000 for scholarships) is required to begin grantmaking.
 However, a Future Fund can be started with a minimum of $1,000.

 How Long Will The Fund Last?

 You decide the time frame for your giving.
 Many donors choose to create a permanent endowment to support their favorite causes in perpetuity with a gift of $10,000 or more ($15,000 for scholarship funds).
 An endowed fund may distribute up to 4.5% of its asset value each year.
 The balance remains invested for future years.
 If a permanent endowment does not suit your charitable goals, you may establish a non-endowed fund.
 Grants may be awarded from the fund in any amount, and at any time.
-If all fund assets are distributed, the fund will be closed.
-No minimum gift amount or balance applies to non-endowed funds.

 How do I start a fund?